nasirxo/hamar/README.md

 # Hamar Interpreter

-**Hamar** is a simple, interpreted programming language developed by Nasir Ali inspired by Python and other scripting languages.
+**Hamar** is a simple, interpreted programming language developed by Nasir Ali its based on Pashto Language and its is inspired by Python and other scripting languages.
 It features a localized syntax with custom keywords and operators, indentation-based blocks, built-in file I/O, ASCII plotting, array manipulation, and more.
 Hamar is designed to be self-contained and does not require external libraries.

 ## Table of Contents